 Chicken and dumplings is often considered a quintessential American comfort food.
 Common in the southwestern and midwestern United States, this dish consists of chicken cooked in water, with the broth then used to cook dumplings made out of biscuit dough.

 There are arguments as to the exact origins of chicken and dumplings.
 Some people say that this meal first came to be in Quebec, migrating to the States during the Great Depression.
 Others argue that the meal originated in the antebellum American South.

 The earliest versions of this recipe called for cornmeal-based dumplings (often served up over turnip greens) along with additional vegetables like carrots, celery, and occasionally, potatoes.

 You can buy commercial chicken and dumplings at the store.
 Dumplings are usually sold raw and frozen and can be cooked into any broth.
 The consistency of this meal varies, from a thin soup to a casserole-like dish that’s thick enough to eat with a fork.

 Chicken and Dumplings From Scratch

-- 4 carrots, peeled and sliced (I just threw in a can of carrots toward the end of the cooking time, since I didn’t have fresh.
-Thrive carrots are also a super convenient option.)
+- 4 carrots peeled and sliced (I also threw in some carrots toward the end of the cooking time)

 - 2 tsp salt